Applicants

 Key Dates

-2023 Spring Quarter: March 27 – June 15, 2023
+2024 Spring Quarter: March 25 – June 14, 2024

 I do not meet the algebra requirement.
 What can I do?

-You can submit college math placement test scores to meet our algebra requirement for entry into the program.
-Simply take a math placement test at a community college and submit your results demonstrating that you place into Math 65 or higher.
 If you need assistance with the basics of algebra prior to taking your test, see Algebra Help and Math League.
 The following local community colleges offer placement testing:

 I am a veteran.
 Is the application process different for me?